-University Medal in Medicine.-This medal will be awarded on graduation to the student who stands first at the Final M. D., C. M. examination, provided he shall have obtained Distinction in at least four of the subjects of examination.
+University Medal in Medicine.-This medal will be awarded on graduation to the student who stands first at the Final M. D., C. M. examination, provided he shall have obtained Distinction in at least four of the subjects of examination, and has reached an exceptionally high standing on the work of the last three years of the course.